Monterey Amberjacks

-The Monterey Amberjacks are a professional baseball team based in Monterey, California, which began play in 2017.
+The Monterey Amberjacks are a United States professional baseball team based in Monterey, California, which began play in 2017.
 The team is a member of the Pecos League, an independent baseball league which is not affiliated with Major League Baseball or Minor League Baseball.
 They play their home games at Frank E. Sollecito, Jr. Ballpark, surrounded by Lake El Estero, with the beach at Monterey Bay Park a short distance beyond the left field fence.